coeneisma/rowcolr/README.md

 data by locating values at the intersection of row and column labels, making data wrangling and cleaning more efficient.

+`rowcolr` leverages the excellent `tidyxl` package to read data from Excel files, ensuring robust and reliable extraction of cell contents.
+The package is particularly useful for dealing with semi-structured data in Excel files, which can be difficult to process using existing packages.

 ## Origin

 The development of `rowcolr` was driven by a specific use case: existing